Montie Montana: Biography

 Montana was born in Wolf Point, Montana, in 1910.
 He was a perennial participant in the Tournament of Roses Parade until his death in Los Angeles, California, in 1998.
 Television viewers know him from more than 60 appearances, waving to the crowd from his silver saddle.
+During the first inauguration of Dwight D. Eisenhower as the 34th President of the United States on January 20, 1953, Montana lassoed the president after his swearing-in.
 He can be seen as a contestant on the May 7, 1959 television broadcast of You Bet Your Life, along with his horse Rex.

 Montana would go to elementary schools and perform with Rex.
 He was at Camellia Avenue Elementary School in North Hollywood, California, in 1959, and he would talk about the rubber horseshoes Rex would be fitted with so Rex would not slip on the asphalt playground while Montie was riding Rex.
 He performed rope tricks on and off of Rex, and would pass out photos of him and Rex to the students at the end of his show.

 In 1996, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to him.
 He was buried at the Oakwood Memorial Park in Chatsworth, California.